Chidoski101/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-File 5-string_toupper.c is a 2nd pointer, array and strings assignment File 6-cap_string.c is a 2nd pointer, array and strings assignment File 7-leet.c is a 2nd pointer, array and strings assignment
+File 5-string_toupper.c is a 2nd pointer, array and strings assignment File 6-cap_string.c is a 2nd pointer, array and strings assignment File 7-leet.c is a 2nd pointer, array and strings assignment File 100-rot13.c is a 2nd pointer, array and strings assignment File 101-print_number.c is a 2nd pointer, array and strings assignment.
+File 102-magic.c is a 2nd pointer, array and strings assignment.